-(a) The maximum workload for adjunct faculty members shall not exceed three-quarters of the full-time workload.
-Every effort shall be made to provide adjunct faculty who have a Certificate of Continuous Employment with a workload of three-quarters of a full-time workload.

-(b) Seniority within areas of competence shall govern the assignment of courses.

-(c) The maximum workload for adjunct faculty shall be three-quarters of the full-time workload within a School, except as follows:
+- (a) The maximum workload for adjunct faculty members shall not exceed three-quarters (3⁄4) of the full-time workload, except as provided below.
+Every effort shall be made to provide adjunct faculty who have a Certificate of Continuous Employment with a workload of three-quarters (3⁄4) of a full-time workload. - (b) Seniority within areas of competence shall govern the assignment of courses. - (c) The maximum workload for adjunct faculty shall be three-quarters (3/4) of the full-time workload within a School.
+However, it will not constitute a violation of this section or the Collective Bargaining Agreement unless an adjunct's workload in a semester -- after it has been converted to undergraduate lecture contact hours -- exceeds the three quarters (3/4) limit by more than one (1) contact hour.

-(i) For Undergraduate Studio course offerings the maximum workload shall be 12 contact hours for adjunct faculty in the School of Art & Design.

-(ii) For Undergraduate Laboratory course offerings the maximum workload shall be 12 contact hours for adjunct faculty in the Department of Mathematics and Science.

-22.5 Visiting Category.
+22.5 Visiting Category

-(a) This category is open to individuals who are distinguished practitioners or specialists.
+This category is open to individuals who are distinguished practitioners or specialists.